56

-This is the majority of the letter S, the most complicated image from Mike Wilks’ 1986 book The Ultimate Alphabet.
-In the 30 × 40" acrylic painting Wilks included 1234 words that began with S. The original edition of the book included a contest to see who could correctly identify all 7777 of the words throughout his abecderium.1
+This is the majority of the letter S – the most complicated image from Mike Wilks’ The Ultimate Alphabet.
+In the 30 × 40" acrylic painting Wilks included 1234 nouns, verbs and adjectives that began with S. To suggest that the picture repays careful study is someting of an understatement.

 Mike Wilks (b.
 1947) began art school on scholarship at age 13 and after studying for seven years he began a career as a graphic designer, founding the London design agency TWD.
 In 1975 he sold TWD and began a second career illustrating books.